Excel VBA BreakPoint

 Break is used in VBA when we want a code to stop executing when the given criteria is met, or sometimes the code encounters an error which will show the incorrect value then we need our statement or code to break, there is an inbuilt statement in VBA for break and it is known as EXIT statement.

-A VBA break is the pause button to the execution of the code.
-All the above lines of code will be run until it finds the breakpoint in the VBA code.
-For your information below is the sample image of the breakpoint line.
+VBA Break is the pause button for the execution of the code.
+All the lines of code above the breakpoint will run until it finds the breakpoint in the code.

-Why do we need to use Break Point in VBA?
+Why do we need to use it?

-While debugging a large amount of code we need to run through bug-free lines of codes without wasting much of a time.
+Debugging is part and parcel of the coding in any language.
+Debugging allows us to find the loopholes of the code and fix them.
+While debugging a large amount of code, we need to run through bug-free lines of codes without wasting much time.
 Bug-Free code is without any error codes.

-How to Apply Break Points in VBA Excel?
+How to Apply BreakPoints in VBA?

 - Click on the left margin of the breakpoint line of code.

-Now look at how to set a breakpoint by “Pressing the F9 key by selecting the breakpoint line of code”
+Now, look at how to set a breakpoint by “Pressing the F9 key by selecting the breakpoint line of code.”

-After placing the cursor press F9 key.
+- After placing the cursor, press the F9 key.

-As soon as you press an F9 key you can see a red highlighted line like the below.
+- As soon as you press an F9 key, you can see a red highlighted line like the below.

-Now if you run the code it will execute until it finds the red line or paused line we have created by pressing the F9 key.
+- Now, if you run the code, it will execute until it finds the red line or paused line we have created by pressing the F9 key.

 - It will apply the breakpoint there.

 Like this, we can set the breakpoint to pause the line of codes.

-We can also set multiple breakpoints either by selecting the line of code and pressing the F9 key or click on the left margin of the line of code.
+- We can also set multiple breakpoints either by selecting the line of code and pressing the F9 key or click on the left margin of the line of code.